knative/docs/docs/eventing/getting-started.md

 kubectl get pods --namespace knative-eventing
 ```

-If the `knative-eventing` namespace or the `in-memory-channel-controller-*` does not exist, use the following steps to install Knative Eventing with the in-memory channel provisioner:
+If the `knative-eventing` namespace or the `imc-controller-*` does not exist, use the following steps to install Knative Eventing with the in-memory channel provisioner:

 1. Make sure that you have a functioning Kubernetes cluster.
 See the [Comprehensive Install guide](../install/_index.md) for more information.
 2. Install the Eventing CRDs by running the following command: